- August 27, 2020

 "Shing! is a Hack and Slash game with exceptional mechanics and a good story, offering 4-player local and online co-op.
 Its intuitive controls and immersive combat system, complete with freestyle combos and character switching, make for a unique and humorous beat-em-up experience."

-- The game features a unique and satisfying control scheme that allows for fluid combat and combo chaining, reminiscent of classic beat 'em ups.
+- The game features a unique control scheme that allows for interesting combat mechanics, making it fun and engaging once mastered.

-- The art style and character design are visually appealing, with a humorous and engaging story that adds charm to the gameplay.
+- The art style and character design are appealing, with a humorous story that adds charm to the gameplay experience.

-- The default control scheme using the right stick for attacks can be unintuitive and frustrating, leading to misdirected attacks and a steep learning curve.
+- The default control scheme is often criticized for being unintuitive and frustrating, leading to a steep learning curve.

-- The game can become repetitive, with some players finding the combat simplistic and lacking depth as they progress.
+- The gameplay can become repetitive, with some players finding the combat mechanics lacking depth and variety.

-- There are significant bugs and issues with multiplayer functionality, which can detract from the overall experience, especially in co-op mode.
+- There are significant bugs and performance issues, particularly in multiplayer mode, which can detract from the overall experience.

 “What kept me was the amazing gameplay loop and arcade-like experience, along with my compulsion of owning all cosmetics available through just playing (of which are a ton).”